Draft Meeting Minutes for September 10, 2021

 D. Orchid Cove Backflow Preventer Repairs Update

-This is a slow process because the original were not made of stainless steel.
+This is a slow process because the originals were not made of stainless steel.
 It’s possible that they will need to replace more than anticipated.

 E. Area Lights at Plant and Security Issues Update

-The original quote was for four cameras at $12,000, needed addition of two more at $6,000.
+The original quote was for four cameras at $12,000, and there is a needed addition of two more at $6,000.
 The rest is electrical, so that needs to be added to the cost.
 The total would be $16,500.
+However, the Board requested other options, possibly from ADT.
 Mr. Gilbert will bring quotes from ADT for the two additional cameras at the next meeting.

 EIGHTH ORDER OF BUSINESS Engineer Report